openbmc/openbmc/upstream-layers/meta-arm/meta-arm-bsp/documentation/corstone1000-a320/topics/tests.md

 To run the test:

-1. Run Corstone-1000 with the ACS image containing the two capsule files:
+1. Run Corstone-1000 with the ACS image containing the capsule files:

    1. Run `tmux`: